riteshitey/AWS-SAA-C02-Study-Guide/README.md

 Here’s a full version of your 2025 performance objectives, tailored to your planned work on GitLab CI/CD, solving pipeline issues, and addressing AWS Config issues:

+Here’s a polite and professional way to reply to the email:

+---

+Subject: Re: Sprint Task Removal Inquiry

+Hi [Sender's Name],

+Apologies for the confusion.
+The task was not intentionally removed from the sprint.
+While creating JIRAs for the new sprint (CorePltfrm_StrategicBackup_sp2), I had copied one of the stories from CorePltfrm_StrategicBackup_sp1.
+As a result, the sprint value was also copied, and I later updated it from Sprint 1 to Sprint 2.

+This was an oversight, and I’ll ensure it doesn’t happen again.
+Let me know if you need any further clarification.

+Thanks,
+Om

 Subject: Confirmation on Toggle Management DynamoDB Usage

 Hi all,